 Members shall abide by the Council's Code of Conduct.
-Where provided in advance, the Chief Executive shall report each declaration at the beginning of the meeting and these shall be minuted.
-Where not included in the Chief Executive's report, it is the responsibility of every member to declare an interest at the beginning of the meeting or as the relevant item of business is reached.
+It is the responsibility of every member to declare any relevant interest at the beginning of the meeting or as the relevant item of business is reached.

 6. MOTIONS ON NOTICE